panelarrow

 Sectional differences and ideology tore apart the United States between 1861 and 1865.
 This lecture separated in two parts is an in-depth examination of the various military records used to search for soldiers, sailors, and marines on both sides during this conflict.
 Compiled Service Records, Pensions, Draft Registrations, and related genealogical material is covered in this presentation.
 Civilian records covering the war period are also examined in both segments of this lecture.
 This lecture continues and focuses on the other military branches outside of the United States Army; which includes the United States Navy, United States Marines, and Revenue Cutter Service; forerunners of the United States Coast Guard.
 Their Confederate counterparts in the Navy, and Marine Corps are also lectured on in detail.

-Risking It All: Research in the United States Life-Saving Service
+Risking It All: The United States Life-Saving Service

-This unique organization can trace it’s roots to the early part of the 19th Century.
-Although, not officially recognized as a service the U.S. Life-Saving Service languished until 1871.
-By 1874, numerous stations were added along the coast of Maine, Massachusetts, and later along the Outer Banks of North Carolina.
-In 1878, the network of life saving stations were formally organized as a separate agency of the United States Department of the Treasury, officially being called the Live-Saving Service until 1915 when they were incorporated with the Revenue Cutter Service to form the U.S. Coast Guard.
-Discover your ancestors who served with this elite group of seafaring rescuers.
+This remarkable organization can trace its beginnings to the early 19th century.
+Although it did not receive official recognition as a service, the U.S. Life-Saving Service remained dormant until 1871.
+By 1874, a number of stations had been established along the coasts of Maine and Massachusetts, and later along the Outer Banks of North Carolina.
+In 1878, the life-saving stations were officially organized as a separate entity under the United States Department of the Treasury, initially referred to as the Life-Saving Service until 1915, when it was combined with the Revenue Cutter Service to form the U.S. Coast Guard.

-Roosevelt’s Tree Army: Researching in the Civilian Conservation Corps
+Roosevelt’s Tree Army: Understanding the Civilian Conservation Corps

-Fighting on the Frontier: Researching in the Indian Wars
+Fighting on the Frontier: Research in the Indian Wars

-That Splendid Little War: Research in the Spanish-American War:
+That Splendid Little War: Researching the Spanish-American War:

 The end of the nineteenth century witnessed the transformation of the United States from a developing nation into a global power.
 This lecture focuses on the war against Spain and include the Boxer Rebellion (1900) and the Philippine Insurrection (1899-1902) which U.S. soldiers participated by discussing records at the National Archives and other research facilities covering all 3 conflicts.

-Crossing the Border: Researching the Punitive Expedition of 1916
+Crossing the Border: The Punitive Expedition of 1916

-During the early morning hours of March 9, 1916 forces under Francisco “Pancho” Villa attacked the town of Columbus, NM.
-The United States reacted by sending General John Pershing with an army in search of Villa.
-This punitive expedition would prove useful to the military as it would discipline and train our soldiers for the start of World War I in 1917.
-Numerous genealogical records of both civilians and the military document those witnesses of these historic events as they unfolded.
+In the early morning of March 9, 1916, Francisco “Pancho” Villa led an assault on the town of Columbus, New Mexico.
+In response, the United States dispatched General John Pershing along with an army to pursue Villa.
+This punitive expedition would ultimately serve as a valuable opportunity for the military to train and discipline its soldiers in preparation for the onset of World War I in 1917.
+Various genealogical records, encompassing both civilian and military accounts, chronicle the experiences of those who witnessed these significant events as they occurred.

-Over the Top: Researching Your Canadian Ancestors in World War I
+Over the Top: Canadians in the First World War

-Canada would play a prominent role in World War I. Then a part of the British Empire in 1914.
-When Great Britain declared war on Germany on August 4, 1914 the war would automatically involve Canada when the Commonwealth declared war the following day.
-This lecture focuses on records of the Canadian Expeditionary Forces; including the C.E.F. personal files, Commonwealth grave registry, Regimental Nominal Rolls, and American’s fighting for Canada during this conflict and other records of the Royal Navy and Marines.
+Canada was destined to play a crucial role in World War I, being a component of the British Empire in 1914.
+When Great Britain announced its war against Germany on August 4, 1914, Canada was automatically involved as the Commonwealth declared war the following day.
+This lecture will delve into the documentation of the Canadian Expeditionary Forces, which encompasses C.E.F. personal files, the Commonwealth grave registry, Regimental Nominal Rolls, and the contributions of American fighters for Canada during this conflict, in addition to other records pertaining to the Royal Navy and Marines.

 The entry of the United States into World War I in April 1917 found tens of thousands of German-Americans taking the oath of allegiance seeking to prove their loyalty in their newly adopted country.
 This took into account persons who were either naturalized or recent immigrants who sought permanent residence.
 These men knew well they would fight their former countryman and still sought to earn the respect of the army and the United States.